Isivile23/Python-Week-1/README.md

 * Zero fill left shift (<<) Shift left by pushing zeros in from the right and let the leftmost bits fall off
 * Signed right shift (>>) Shift right by pushing copies of the leftmost bit in from the left and let the rightmost bits fall off

-Operator Precedence
+## Operator Precedence

-Precedence order staring with the highest precedence
+Precedence order starting with the highest precedence

 * Parantheses ()
 * Exponentiation **